Messi picks surprise defender as his toughest man-marker | Goal.com

 Though he's often locked horns with Real Madrid centre-back Sergio Ramos, while Casemiro has also been tasked with dealing with the Barca captain in the past, Messi singled out Spanish right-back Maffeo as a difficult opponent.

-"Pablo Maffeo of Girona," Messi said when asked about the most complicated man-marker he has faced.
+"Pablo Maffeo of Girona," Messi said when asked about the toughest man-marker he has faced.
 "That was intense!"

 Maffeo, 22, is now into his third loan stint with Girona but has previously been on the books of Manchester City and is currently owned by Stuttgart.